malmaud/TensorFlow.jl/joss_paper/paper.md

 TensorFlow.jl is a Julia ([@julia2014]) client library for the TensorFlow deep-learning framework ([@tensorflow2015],[@tensorflow2016]).
 It allows users to define TensorFlow graphs using Julia syntax, which are interchangable with the graphs produced by Google's first-party Python TensorFlow client and can be used to perform training or inference on machine-learning models.

-Graphs are primarily defined by overloading native Julia functions to operate on a Julia `Tensor` type, which represents a node in a computational graph.
+Graphs are primarily defined by overloading native Julia functions to operate on a TensorFlow.jl `Tensor` type, which represents a node in a TensorFlow computational graph.
 This overloading is powered by Julia's powerful multiple-dispatch system, which in turn allows allows the vast majority of Julia's existing array-processing functionality to work as well on the new `Tensor` type as they do on native Julia arrays.
 User code is often unaware and thereby reusable with respect to whtether its inputs are TensorFlow tensors or native Julia arrays by utilizing _duck-typing_.

 TensorFlow.jl has an elegant, idiomatic Julia syntax.
 It allows all the usual infix operators such as `+`, `-`, `*` etc. It works seamlessly with Julia's broadcast syntax as well, such as the `.*` operator.
 This `*` can correspond to matrix multiplication while `.*` corresponds to element-wise multiplication, while Python clients need an explicit `matmul` function.
 It also allows Julia-style indexing (e.g. `x[:, ii + end÷2]`), and concatenation (e.g. `[A B]`, `[x; y; 1]`).
 Its goal is to be idiomatic for Julia users, while still preserving all the power and maturity of the TensorFlow system.
 For example, it allows Julia code to operate on TPUs by virtue of using the same TensorFlow graph syntax as Python's TensorFlow client, even though there is no native Julia TPU compiler.

-There exists the need to carefully balance between matching the Python TensorFlow API and Julia conventions.
+TensorFlow.jl to carefully balance between matching the Python TensorFlow API and Julia conventions.
-The Python client is itself designed to closely mirror numpy.
+In turn, the Python TensorFlow client is itself designed to closely mirror numpy.
-Julia follows different conventions.
-TensorFlow.jl attempts to strike a balance between the two.
 Some examples are shown in the table below.

 | **Julia**                                                                                                           | **Python TensorFlow**                                                                                                                   |  **TensorFlow.jl**                                                                                                                                                                                                                 |